kamilazdybal/kamilazdybal.github.io/_posts/2024-12-07-useful-research.md

 what I do is of help to the world.
 Do I really have that much power in me to make this happen?
-In the midst of the next two months of hard work and the COVID-19 pandemic, which unfortunately caused me to prematurely evacuate from the U.S. back to Europe, I think I've forgotten about that sentence.
+In the midst of the next two months of hard work and the COVID-19 pandemic, which unfortunately caused me to prematurely evacuate from the U.S. back to Europe, I forgot about that sentence.

 It was only a couple of months later when I had a chance to work on the development of a new scientific software when thoughts about usefulness of my work appeared in my mind again.